About Marion Miller

 The Roots of Connection and Creativity

-I was born in Tasmania and spent my earliest years on a farm, raised by my immigrant mother from Hamburg, Germany, and my father, a former pastry chef and cattle farmer from King Island.
-My parents and grandparents, who worked hard on the land, and in family businesses, instilled in me the values of nature connection, creativity and entrepreneurialism.
-The move to Melbourne to take over the family cake-making business, Rose Marie Cakes, brought turbulence—my parents' divorce and my mother's struggle with generational trauma from post-war Germany.
-In reflection, it feels like most of my life has been a journey to get back to that earliest life and in early 2026 we're about to embark on small-scale organic farming and establishing a land-based retreat on the Surf Coast Victoria.
-My private practice is based in a Glen Iris studio in Melbourne.
+I was born in Tasmania and spent my earliest years on a farm, raised by my immigrant mother from Hamburg, Germany, and my father, a cattle farmer from King Island.
+My parents and grandparents, worked hard on the land, and in family businesses.
+The move to Melbourne brought turbulence, my parents' divorce and my mother struggle with generational trauma from a devastated post-war Germany her family left behind.

 In my early twenties, I traveled west along the coastline of Australia for 6 months, making it as far as Darwin.
-Spending time with remote Indigenous communities in Fitzroy Crossing, Katherine, and Shady Camp N.T., I fell in love with the spirit of Country and I witnessed the initiation ceremony—a pivotal experience that deepened my awareness of what true belonging looked like.
-I was gifted a wild turkey wing by a local elder named Cedric Fortimer.
+Spending time with remote First Nations communities in Fitzroy Crossing, Katherine, and Shady Camp N.T., I fell in love with the spirit of Country and I witnessed the initiation ceremony.
+I was gifted a wild turkey wing by a local elder named Cedric Fortimer at Shady Camp.

 Wholeness in Complexity

-My career path has been driven by a desire to bring heart, soul and wisdom into the world of work.
-Always a creative entrepreneur, I founded several businesses in creative production, coaching, and mindfulness (including Melbourne Coach, The Coaching Hub and Artists on Location).
-I formalised this expertise with a Coaching and Counselling degree (ACAP) and ICF certification, integrating coaching with mindfulness to create a framework to take people on transformative journeys and developing conscious leaders.
-I have also dived deep into Depth Psychology studies and find the intersection of east/west philosophy and the arts/sciences to be authentically aligned to who I am.
-I am processed focussed, taking people on journeys to develop their character, agency and greater courage and resolve.
+I founded several businesses in creative production, coaching, and mindfulness (including Melbourne Coach, The Coaching Hub and Artists on Location).
+I formalised this expertise with a Coaching and Counselling degree (ACAP) and ICF certification, integrating coaching with mindfulness to create a framework to take people on transformative journeys and thresholds, developing conscious and creative leaders.

 I have facilitated hundreds of events in corporate workplaces, education, allied health and the community as well as offering private practice coaching and counselling.
-I was a co-facilitator of an organisational coaching psychology pilot program using mindfulness and leadership principles to reduce psychosocial hazards and injuries in twelve workplaces across Victoria, funded by WorkSafe.
-After working at all levels of organisation—from coaching executive leaders of large corporations to providing well-being counseling in the public and private sector—I observed a pattern of stress, anxiety and sometimes burn out.
-I offer a social and emotional approach that supports shifting from fear-based thinking and transactional ways of relating to collective wellbeing and servant leadership with a felt sense of groundedness and connection to community and the natural world.
-This is about not just surviving but cultivating an intention to ethically steward a flourishing ecosystem at home, at work and out in the community.
+I was a co-facilitator of an organisational coaching psychology pilot program using mindfulness and leadership principles to reduce psychosocial hazards and injuries in twelve educational workplaces across Victoria, funded by WorkSafe.
+After working at all levels of organisation—from coaching executive leaders of large corporations to providing well-being counselling in the public and private sector—I observed a pattern of chronic stress, anxiety and burn out from grind culture spurred on my endless capitalism and the industrial growth complex.
+Ironically what is happening with humans is also happening to our environment at a much larger and often unseen scale.

-By bringing an embodied mindfulness, systems thinking, compassion, creativity, and nature-insight to my work, I hope to empower leaders to be more eco-centric, working in harmony with the wider web of life in their career, community, business, place and home.
-I support leaders who are globally aware and interested in creating "islands of sanity," small localised ecologies in their organisation and community.
-I love working with thought leaders, visionaries and servant leaders working to build a more integrative approach to working, and living that actively supports us to rise to the challenges of our time with clarity, strength, moral imagination, creativity, and collective purpose and action.
+By bringing an embodied mindfulness, systems thinking, compassion and nature-insight to my work, I hope to empower leaders, creatives, and entrepreneurs to embrace their eco-centric ways of working in harmony with the wider web of life.
+I support l global awareness and local action, creating "islands of sanity," small and healthy ecologies of culture in organisation and community.
+I love working with thought leaders, visionaries, artists and servant leaders working to build a more integrative approach to work and life, that actively supports us to rise to the complex challenges of our time with clarity, strength, moral imagination, creativity, and a culture of collective purpose and belonging.

 Life as an Adventure, Lived Joyfully

 Life is an incredible adventure for which I am truly grateful.
-In my personal life— I've naturally birthed four daughters which taught invaluable lessons about rites of passage and midwifing human nature.
-Raising my children, for many years as a single mother has provided me a selflessness, humility and devotion that still informs my sense of stewardship today.
-I'm a bi-racial mother and proud parent and value diversity in all that I do.
+In my personal life, I've naturally birthed four daughters which taught invaluable lessons about the power of the mind, rites of passage and midwifing human nature.
+I'm a bi-racial mother and proud parent and value biodiversity and ethnodiversity.
 My husband's contribution to raising the girls has been a gift to us all.
 Supporting my husband's executive leadership journey as a co-founder of a successful global technology company taking the built environment on a decarbonisation journey—has profoundly shaped my perspective on ethical leadership, high performing teams and social purpose.
-I value my self-care and have a regular meditation practice, spend time in nature, dance, write, create art and love gardening as a way to resource myself.
-From teaching English in a Buddhist temple in Japan, hiking and sailing the Whitsundays and crewing on a tall ship voyage provided rich, learning experience.
-We are now planning our next chapter—beginning a land-based project in 2026 on the Surf Coast in Victoria.
-I’m privileged to still wake up feeling incredibly grateful and energised for the opportunity to serve both people and the planet.
-I continue to offer a small boutique consultancy and leadership coaching program in Glen Iris, Melbourne.
+His company was one of the organisations I taught mindfulness in and still to this day they have a daily meditation practice session and small sangha.
+I value self-care and have a regular meditation practice and a founding member of the Insight Circle Sangha.
+I love to spend time in nature, dance, write, create art and gardening as a way to resource myself.
+From teaching English in a Buddhist temple in Japan, hiking, travelling the world and sailing the Whitsundays and crewing on a tall ship voyage provided rich and memorable experiences.
+I still wake up feeling incredibly grateful and energised for the opportunity to serve both people and the planet.